Cash-out refinance vs. home equity loan

 Similarities between cash-out refinances and home equity loans

-Cash-out refinances and home equity loans share similarities that make both options appealing to homeowners.
-Both allow you to borrow based on the value of your home, and you may be able to quickly get the cash you need for home improvements or other financial needs.
+Cash-out refinances and home equity loans have similarities that make them appealing options.
+Both allow you to borrow based on your home’s value, giving you cash to use for home improvements or financial needs.

 • You get your money quickly.
-You can walk away with a lump-sum cash payment up to 3 business days after closing.
-The waiting period gives borrowers time to exercise their right of rescission, which allows them to cancel if they change their minds.
+You’ll walk away with a lump-sum cash payment roughly 3 business days after closing.
+Note, this waiting period allows borrowers to exercise their right of rescission, which lets them cancel if they change their mind.

 • Your home is the security for the loan.
-Your home serves as collateral for both loans.
-Since the loans are secured, youll likely get lower interest rates than you would with unsecured loans.
+The property serves as collateral for a refinance or home equity loan.
+Since the loans are secured, you’ll likely receive a lower interest rate than you would with unsecured loans, like a credit card.

-• Generally, you cant access 100% of your homes equity.
-Most lenders and loan types require borrowers to leave some equity in the home.
+• Generally, you can’t access 100% of your home’s equity.
+Most lenders and loans require borrowers to leave some equity in the home.

 What are the differences between home equity loans and refinances?

-• Cash-out refinances are first loans, while home equity loans are second loans.
-Cash-out refinances pay off your existing mortgage and give you a new one, while a home equity loan is a separate loan considered a second mortgage.
+• Cash-out refinances are primary loans, while home equity loans are secondary loans.
+A cash-out refinance pays off your existing mortgage and replaces it with a new one.
+A home equity loan is a separate loan, considered a second mortgage.

 When a home equity loan makes sense

-If youre unsure how much cash you need or dont need all at once, consider looking into a HELOC.
-Its a good idea to assess whether a HELOC or cash-out refinance makes more sense based on your financial goals.
-Rocket Mortgage does not offer HELOCs at this time.
+If you’re unsure how much cash you need, consider looking into a HELOC.
+It’s a good idea to assess whether a HELOC or cash-out refinance makes more sense based on your financial goals.

 When a cash-out refinance makes sense

-Remember, with either cash-out refinance loans or home equity loans, you could lose your home to foreclosure if you dont keep up with payments as agreed.
+Remember, with either cash-out refinance loans or home equity loans, it’s still possible for your home to go into foreclosure if you don’t keep up with payments.

 Can you refinance your home equity loan?

-Yes, you can refinance your home equity loan.
-Refinancing can be a good option when loan interest rates are lower than when you took out the original loan or if you want to switch from an adjustable-rate to a fixed-rate loan.
+Yes, qualified homeowners can refinance their home equity loan.
+Refinancing can be a good option when interest rates are lower than when you took out the original loan, or you want to switch from an adjustable-rate to a fixed-rate loan.

 Is a home equity loan cheaper than a refinance?